danieltjw/aifutures/README.md

 1. Technical

 These AI systems must be able to reliably follow the wishes of humans.
-This has been a hard problem due to the difficulty in defining the entire scope of human goals.
+This has been a hard problem due to the difficulty in defining the entire scope of human goals ― many implicit goals are presumed.
 There has been a progress made in designing mathematical and technical solutions to this problem but there are doubts that a perfectly safe solution is possible.
 Until a better solutions is available, an imperfect technical solution maybe the best we can do.

 ---